wpswings/subscriptions-for-woocommerce/README.txt

 == WITH THE SUBSCRIPTIONS FOR WOOCOMMERCE PLUGIN YOU CAN: ==

+* Create a Subscription Box and Allow your customers to choose and shop their favorite products
+* Rest API to Get the Subscription Details
+* Generates error logs for subscription-related issues with subscription reports
 * Generate trouble-free recurring revenue with WordPress Subscription plugin
 * Sell subscription-based products and recurring services for a set period.
+* Provide signup fees or free trials of subscription-based products & services to your customers.
-* Supported Payment PayPal Standard payment gateway, Payfast, Amazon Pay Payment, WooCommerce Stripe Payment Gateway and WPS Paypal Payment Gateway.
+* Supported Payment PayPal Standard payment gateway, Payfast, Amazon Pay Payment, WooCommerce Stripe Payment Gateway and WPS Paypal Payment Gateway
 * Convert your online store to a WooCommerce subscription-based store.
-* Provide signup fees or free trials of subscription-based products & services to your customers
 * Allows users to cancel WooCommerce subscriptions anytime.
-* Create a Subscription Box and Allow your customers to choose and shop their favorite products
+* Shortcode to show subscription table anywhere on the website
 * Subscriptions will automatically be canceled when the order is canceled.
+* Streamlined multi-step setup for easy configuration.
 * Receive automated email notifications for subscription cancellations, expirations, and renewal orders

 == KICKSTART YOUR SUBSCRIPTION BUSINESS ==
 [**Download Now!!**](https://downloads.wordpress.org/plugin/subscriptions-for-woocommerce.zip)